Saima Wazed

-Saima Wazed (সায়মা ওয়াজেদ; born 9 December 1972), also known as Putul (পুতুল), is the daughter of Bangladesh's former prime minister Sheikh Hasina.
-She served as the South East Asian regional director for the World Health Organization from November 1, 2023 to July 11, 2025.
+Saima Wazed (সায়মা ওয়াজেদ; born 9 December 1972), also known as Putul (পুতুল), is a U.S. licensed school psychologist and the daughter of Bangladesh's former prime minister Sheikh Hasina.
+In 2024, she became the South East Asian regional director for the World Health Organization in spite of lacking public health experience and in the face of nepotism charges.
+In 2025, she was placed on indefinite leave from the WHO for providing false information about her academic qualifications.
+In September 2026, she resigned from this position.

+In 2025, Bangladesh's Anti-Corruption Commission filed two cases against Wazed alleging she falsified her academic credentials to secure her position and misused her influence to obtain approximately $2.8 million from banks for the Shuchona Foundation, which she previously led.

+In November 2025, she was sentenced to 5 years in jail for the Purbachal scam cases in her hometown Dhaka.

 Early life and education

-Wazed was born to Sheikh Hasina, the former prime minister of Bangladesh, and M. A. Wazed Miah, a nuclear scientist.
+Wazed was born into a prominent Bangladeshi family to Sheikh Hasina, the former prime minister of Bangladesh, and M. A. Wazed Miah, a nuclear scientist, in Dhaka, Bangladesh.
 Her brother is Sajeeb Wazed Joy.
-She graduated from Barry University.
-She is a licensed school psychologist.
+She graduated from Barry University, a private Catholic University in Florida.
+As of 2011 she was a U.S. licensed school psychologist.